Leah McCourt: Background

 McCourt signed an exclusive multi-year fight sports equipment and sports apparel agreement with Everlast is the first female athlete to be placed on an apparel deal from the UK.

 Amateur mixed martial arts career

 McCourt started her MMA career in Clan Wars MMA, debuting on 7 June 2014 at Clan Wars 19, winning the fight versus Sarah Louise Scott by armbar submission.

 On 1 November 2014 McCourt lost from Aoife Murphy at Clan Wars 20 by TKO (punches).

-In November 2015, she won the IMMAF - European Open Championships versus Sini Koivunen (by armbar submission) and Mia Isola (by unanimous decision).
+In November 2015, she won the IMMAF - European Open Championships in the 155 lbs division by defeating Sini Koivunen (by armbar submission) and Mia Isola (by unanimous decision).

-In November 2016, McCourt won the IMMAF - 2016 IMMAF World Championships versus Yvonne Chow (by Kimura submission), Taryn Conklin (by Kimura submission), and Julia Dorny (by TKO).
+In November 2016, McCourt won the 2016 IMMAF World Championships after defeating Yvonne Chow (by Kimura submission), Taryn Conklin (by Kimura submission), and Julia Dorny (by TKO).